-Further menu items will appear in the NVIDIA Control Panel in Discrete mode, providing additional video configuration controls and tools which give access to features such as display configuration, 3D Settings etc.
+The NVIDIA Control Panel provides additional video configuration controls and tools which allow quick access to features such as display configuration, 3D Settings and Help menus etc.

 The Help menus provide index and search features, and direct links to the NVIDIA website etc.